The Real Reason Some People Can't Commit

 As Noel sees it, the figure of the male commitment-phobe occupies more space in our culture because "we believe that men are less sensitive than girls and tend to expose them to harsher treatment as a result."

-“We see interpersonal relationship trauma in both men and women, but an engendered reaction, which is learnt from culture, can affect our response,” he adds.
-“So no, men are not more commitment phobic than women, but they express themselves in different ways.”
+"We see interpersonal relationship trauma in both men and women, but an engendered reaction, which is learned from culture, can affect our response," he adds.
+"So no, men are not more commitment-phobic than women, but they express themselves in different ways."

-All the women we spoke to, however, say that they feel they are treated differently to men because of their behaviour.
+All the women we spoke to, however, say that they feel they are treated differently from men because of their behaviour.

 "To my coupled friends, me being in a relationship is their primary focus," Rebecca says.